 Meg Wirth is an expert in maternal and neonatal health innovation .
 She is the co-founder of Maternova and a S.E.VEN fellow and a Cartier Women's Initiative finalist.
-She has worked on women's health throughout her career in areas as diverse as starting a home visiting program for teen mothers in Appalachia to monitoring and evaluating a major Safe Motherhood initiative--funded by USAID and implemented by John Snow International's Mothercare project-- in Jakarta and South Kalimantan, Indonesia.
+She has advised dozens of entrepreneurs and startups in women's health and global health.
 Meg has also worked as a member of the Rockefeller Foundation’s Health Equity team and co-edited a major volume called Challenging Inequities in Health: From Ethics to Action.
 She was a co-author of the UN Millennium Project’s final report on child and maternal health.
 She has a BA from Harvard University and an MPA in international development from Princeton University's Woodrow Wilson School.

 Kevin Kennedy is Maternova's CFO along with acting as President of Double K Consulting Mr. Kennedy brings 20 years of experience having worked for and with a number of small businesses, trade associations, nonprofit organizations, and larger national and international corporations.
 The positions he has held include CFO, Treasurer, Director of Accounting, Director of Finance, Mergers & Acquisitions, Program Control Officer/Internal Auditor and Various Controllerships.